Revised January 14, 2020

-9.5 Where a money deposit is required under rule 9.3, the entire sum must be returned to the competitor following a successful appeal.
+9.6 Where a financial deposit is required under rule 9.3, the entire sum must be returned to the competitor following a successful appeal.

 10.1 If a competitor’s equipment fails then they shall be permitted to replace it.
 This includes, but is not limited to, the bow coming unstrung, breaking of bows, bowstrings, other archery equipment or riding tack.
 In such circumstances the competitor shall be permitted a reasonable time to replace the equipment.
 The chief referee shall determine how long is reasonable.